Mandamarri: Demographics

-Minerals
+Economy

-In Mandamarri several under ground and open cast coal mines under Singareni Collieries Company Limited (SCCL) (Singareni Coal Mines).
-Most of the people occupation is agriculture.
+Most of the population works in agriculture.
+There are several underground and open cast coal mines under Singareni Collieries Company Limited (SCCL) (Singareni Coal Mines).

 Government and politics

 Civic administration

 Mandamarri Municipality was constituted in 1952 and is classified as a second grade municipality with 36 election wards.
 The jurisdiction of the civic body is spread over an area of 38.84 km2.